kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/08-using-3rd-party-react-components.md

 </AddPlayer>
 ```

-And now we will see our h1 and p with their respective content wherever we use `this.props.children`
+And now we will see our `H1` and `P` with their respective content wherever we use `this.props.children`

 ![children](https://i.imgur.com/KimR5lt.png)

+### Introducing 3rd Party Components
-We are going to use this exact same technique when using 3rd Party Components
+We are going to use this exact same technique when using **3rd Party Components**

 Remove that code we just added.
 We were only using it to illustrate a point